Quantum spin liquids on the diamond lattice: Short-range mean-field ans atze

 \section{Short-range mean-field ans\"atze}

-We now proceed towards obtaining the mean-field Ans\"atze of quantum spin liquids realizing the different PSGs employing the symmetry conditions in Appendix~\ref{app:sym_cond_mfa}.
-The different Ans\"atze are characterized based on the gauge fluxes threading through elementary plaquettes.
-In our analysis, we restrict the mean-field amplitudes up to third nearest neighbour bonds which leads to a total of $17$ distinct Ans\"atze [see Table~\ref{table:ansatz} and Appendix~\ref{app:ref_bond} for the definition of bonds].
-Furthermore, we perform self-consistent mean-field calculations for the $J_1-J_2-J_3$ Heisenberg Hamiltonian at a point in parameter space, in order to determine the spinon band structure and dynamical spin structure factors.
-We choose $(J_{2}/J_{1},J_{3}/J_{1})=(0.54,0.5)$, which is proximate to a classical triple point between different orders, since here strong quantum fluctuations for $S=1/2$ could potentially realize a nonmagnetic ground state.
+We now proceed towards obtaining the mean-field \textit{Ans\"atze} of quantum spin liquids realizing the different PSGs employing the symmetry conditions in Appendix~\ref{app:sym_cond_mfa}.
+The different \textit{Ans\"atze} are characterized based on the gauge fluxes threading through elementary plaquettes.
+In our analysis, we restrict the mean-field amplitudes up to third nearest neighbor bonds which leads to a total of $17$ distinct \textit{Ans\"atze} (see Table~\ref{table:ansatz} and Appendix~\ref{app:ref_bond} for the definition of bonds).
+Furthermore, we perform self-consistent mean-field calculations for the $J_{1}$-$J_{2}$-$J_{3}$ Heisenberg Hamiltonian at a point in parameter space, in order to determine the spinon band structure and dynamical spin structure factors.
+We choose $(J_{2}/J_{1},J_{3}/J_{1})=(0.54,0.4)$, which is proximate to a classical triple point between different orders, since here strong quantum fluctuations for $S=1/2$ could potentially realize a nonmagnetic ground state.
 The self-consistently determined mean-field parameters and ground state energies are given in Table~\ref{table:self_consistent_values}.

-In the ensuing discussion, our choice of the labelling scheme for the Ans\"atze is such that it reflects the information on the corresponding gauge inequivalent PSGs.
-We thus adopt the following labelling scheme for $SU(2)$ Ans\"atze
+In the ensuing discussion, our choice of the labeling scheme for the \textit{Ans\"atze} is such that it reflects the information on the corresponding gauge inequivalent PSGs.
+We thus adopt the following labeling scheme for $SU(2)$ \textit{Ans\"atze}:

 where the $SU(2)$ classes $A$ and $B$ refer to the cases with $\eta_1=+1$ and $\eta_1=-1$, respectively.
 The case $\eta_1=-1$ corresponds to a scenario where the mean-field unit cell needed to accommodate the gauge flux structure is doubled along two fcc directions [$(r_2,r_3)$ in Fig.~\ref{fig:fig1}(a)] compared to the original geometrical unit cell.
 The label $\eta_{S_4\bar{C}_3}$ takes the values $0$, $1$, $2$ and $3$ for the combinations $(\eta_{S_4},\eta_{\bar{C}_3})=$ $(+1,+1)$, $(+1,-1)$, $(-1,+1)$ and $(-1,-1)$, respectively.